ericlovesmath/abstract-machines/LOG.md

     - Krivine: Works, but has exponential slowdown from copying environment each eval
     - SECD: No issues, assumes all previous bounds are recursive for simplicity
     - CEK: No issues
-    - CESK TODO
+    - CESK: No issues
-    - SK TODO
+    - SK: TODO

 * Add fun `base.src` for simple stdlib